Horse Racing Betting Guide | How To Bet On Horses In 2026

 Horse Racing Betting Markets

-• Win: Horse must finish 1st.
+• Win: Your horse must finish first.

 Best Sites for Horse Racing Stats